-Demigods in our body politics; Mismanaging our natural resources
+Demigods in our body politics; mismanaging our natural resources

 At times its sad when these things comes to mind.
-The struggle of our forefathers, the blood shared, the sacrifices from the Gold coast land to the Whyte man's land.
+The struggle of our forefathers, the blood shared, the sacrifices from the Gold Coast land to the white man's land.

 It's sad.
-Modern day demigods in our body Politics with some unnecessary tittles have ended up destroying our environment and also our natural resources.
-From Gold to cotton, everything have been destroyed due to someone's parochial interest.
+Modern day demigods in our body politics with some unnecessary tittles have ended up destroying our environment and also our natural resources.
+From gold to cotton, everything has been destroyed due to someone's parochial interest.

 Political agenda being engineered towards our national resources and it seems no one is talking about it.
 All is not well when it comes to management of our natural resources, and the truth is, it has not been well since Adam.